xenophene/xenophene.github.io/_posts/2016-01-04-lightening-fast.markdown

 ![Joke1](http://xenophene.github.io/joke_1.jpg)

-It spent 10 minutes trying to draw a reasonably discernable "angry" face.
+I spent 10 minutes trying to draw a reasonably discernable "angry" face.
 Drawing is a lot of fun!